 1) established the Police Department's Community Response Teams;

 2) re-instituted Camera Room Operators;

 3) re-focused gang/street outreach; and

-4) outlined the Police Chief's Community Advisory Board which has since been developed and implemented.
+4) outlined the Police Chief's Community Advisory Board, which has since been implemented.

 Community Response Teams

-This evolved later in 2012 into the current Community Response Teams – teams who meet with neighborhoods to first develop relationships and define the problems and then follow up with proactive enforcement and problem-solving.
+This evolved into the current Community Response Teams – teams who meet with neighborhoods to develop relationships, define problems, and follow up with proactive enforcement and problem-solving.

 Community Advisory Board

-This Board began in November 2012 and consists of a cross-section of the Stockton community.
-It provides a greater avenue of communication between the community and the Police Department, in regard to police-community relations and public trust.
-The board of 24 members has an open dialogue with the Police Chief and developed the following Vision and Mission Statement:
+Started in November 2012, this board gathers a cross-section of the Stockton community for better communication between the community and the Police Department.
+The board of 24 members maintains an open dialogue with the Police Chief.
+Board members and the organizations they represent include: